 The Bible provides countless examples of God healing people—some in seemingly impossible situations.

-This post will go over what the Bible specifically says about healing, and what that can mean for us today when we are suffering.
-You’ll also learn about how healing is holistic—including body, mind, and Spirit.
+This post will go over what the Bible says about healing and what that can mean for us today when we’re suffering.
+You’ll also learn about how healing is holistic—including body, mind, and spirit.

-- How the Bible talks about health and Healing
+- What the Bible says about health and healing

 - Examples of healing in the Bible